0theinfinite/ascending/README.md

 The research utilizes the following datasets:

-- **School Statistics:** Scraped and aggregated from GreatSchools.org to quantify school performance, data are cross check by Government data.
+- **School Statistics:** Scraped and aggregated from GreatSchools.org to quantify school performance, utilizing the GreatSchools.org API.
+These data are crosschecked with Government data for authenticity.
+School profile characteristics including college preparation, advanced courses, test scores, students ethnicity, low-income family proportions and so on.
+- **School Reviews:** Scraped school reviews from the review section of school's introduction website, as the ingredients for sentiment analysis.
-- **Intergenerational Mobility Data:** Sourced from the Chetty et al.’s dataset (2014), from their project “[Where is the land of Opportunity?
+- **Intergenerational Mobility Data:** Sourced from the Chetty et al.’s dataset (2014), from their paper “[Where is the land of Opportunity?
 The Geography of Intergenerational Mobility in the United States](https://academic.oup.com/qje/article-abstract/129/4/1553/1853754)”.
 - **Geospatial Data:** School locations in geographic coordinates, mapped to high levels via **geopandas**, i.e. the tract-to-county and -to-commuting-zone conversions.
+This also include county shapes, zip codes and so on.
-- **Census Data**: Regional demographic records, accessible at census.gov.
+- **Census Data**: Regional demographic records, accessible at census.gov, including average income per capita, population (growth), land acres and so on.

 ## Libraries
 See `requirements.txt`.